 This site was created to fulfill a personal objective: keeping track of movies to catch up on in a given year.
 As a guide, I combined the annual best-of lists from four venerable publications to produce a list that roughly enumerates the most notable films of each year.

-There are some thorny data questions that I haven’t dwelt on too hard here.
 This site is developed from an American standpoint, so for sorting purposes a film will generally be categorized in the year of its US theatrical release (if it doesn’t appear on any lists from that year, it will be sorted in the year of its festival premiere.)
 Some films will shift to the following year as they gain a US release and appear on more recent lists.
-And until someone comes up with a definitive guideline for how director nationality, shooting location(s), and financing should be weighed to determine exactly how a film’s “country” is defined, I’ve deferred to whatever collection/order of countries appears most commonly in festival catalogs and reviews.
+For country listings, I’ve deferred to whatever collection/order of countries appears most commonly in festival catalogs and reviews.

 Comments, though not necessarily encouraged, are welcome: firstname.lastname@example.org